 Sorry, had to bang another Oxide and Neutrino track in here.
 It’s the first song off their 2000 album Execute – it’s so good they named the album after it.
 It might be, their… best… song?
 God I love it.

 Couldn’t really have a list of garage tracks without a So Solid number (unless you count Oxide and Neutrino, of course), so here’s one off their 2001 album They Don’t Know.
 This song shouldn’t work – it’s utterly all over the place – but it just does.
 Was always my favourite track off that album.

 And if you couldn’t be bothered to read any of the above nonsense, then here are the tracks in an easily manageable playlist.
-I guarantee that listening to it will make summer come about a month early:
+I guarantee that listening to it will make your life at least 600% better: